-This course studies and analyzes processes and expressions of power in urban form and design in the North American built environment.
-Focusing on topics of identity and differentiation that are expressed in spatial interventions across history, this course surveys historic and contemporary cultural conflicts that emerged from private developments and regulatory processes, many of which result, intentionally or unintentionally in patterns of social exclusion.
+This course addresses processes and expressions of power in the North American built environment.
+Focusing on topics of identity and differentiation that throughout history are expressed in spatial interventions and boundaries, this course uncovers historic and contemporary cultural conflicts that emerged from development and regulatory processes, many of which intentionally or unintentionally result in patterns of social exclusion.

-The course will develop ways of thinking, research methodologies (familiarity with original historical sources and databases) and analytical means leading to modes of interpretation associated with places where power and politics have a critical but often undisclosed influence in shaping the built environment.
-The goal of the course is to foster an understanding of urban ethics and political awareness that can be applied to any place, leading to a broader understanding of the dimensions of the cultural ecology of a place over time.
+The course develops ways of thinking, research methodologies (familiarity with original historical sources and databases) and analytical means enabling evaluation and understanding of places where power and politics have had a critical but often undisclosed influence in shaping the built environment.
+The goal is to foster an understanding of urban ethics and political awareness that can be applied to any place, leading to a broader understanding of the dimensions of a place over time.
 It is particularly valuable for researching how to understand a place for MDes research or thesis projects.
 Short videos are used to construct narratives about the meaning of the research.
 Videos go viral, papers rarely do.

 Evaluation: attendance, participation, assignments

 Open to all; Critical Conservation requirement; preference for MDes

 Up to twelve seats will be held for CC Area students.

 This course will be taught online through Friday, February 4th.